 When selecting a firm to apply to, try to be flexible on what practice areas you are interested in, unless you are certain that there is a particular area you are drawn to.
 It is also important to consider what else you are looking for in a firm (whether it is international, full-service, particular sectors etc.).
 Once you have put together a shortlist of firms that you are interested in, try to attend one of each firm's open days.
 These are an ideal opportunity to see the firm in practice, to meet people from the firm to understand first-hand what they enjoy about the firm, and to assess the firm's culture."

 As good bargains go, vacation schemes stand out as amazing 3-for-1 deals: for just a few weeks of your time, you get to improve your resume, brush up your legal skills and, best of all, you can see first-hand what life's truly like at your favourite law firm before committing to the full training contract experience.

-Because we know a number of you are set on giving vacation schemes a try, we've put together a collection of application deadlines to help you along.
-Many thanks to Taylor Wessing for sponsoring the Vacation Scheme Deadlines table.
+Because we know a number of you are set on giving vacation schemes a try, we've put together a collection of relevant application deadlines to help you along.
+Many thanks to Taylor Wessing for sponsoring the following information table: